proycon/analiticcl/README.md

         * Longest common prefix/suffix
         * Frequency information
         * Lexicon weight, usually binary (validated or not)
+        * Casing difference (binary, different case or not)
     * A score is computed that is an expression of a weighted linear combination of the above items (the actual weights are configurable)
     * A cut-off value prunes the list of candidates that score too low (the parameter ``-n`` expresses how many variants we want)